olofer/wasmem/README.md

 The source location can be placed directly at the cursor with a mouse click.

 ### Local build & run
 Clone repo.
 Run `./build.sh` and then `./run-html.sh` (or e.g. `./run-html.sh wsl-edge` to select another browser, assuming WSL2 environment).
+For the build to succeed, the `emscripten` is requried (see link below).

 ## TODO
 - [ ] support for absorbing boundaries